tckthecreator/tckthecreator/README.md

 ## Hi, there
-I'm a Software Engineer, building @Captis
+I'm a Software Engineer, building @Captis and @Duofinder

 - 🔭 I’m currently working on Go, NodeJS and AWS
 - 😄 Pronouns: He/Him